black-atom-industries/nvim/README.md

-# Black Atom Core for Neovim
+# Black Atom for Neovim

 This is logic core for Neovim themes by Black Atom Industries.
 It will receive theme definitions from outside and apply them to the editor.